mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 I've set the left margin previously to 100 px and the width of a game box to be 240x135.
 In addition, there's a 10px spacing between the element, giving the full width of a box to 250.
 The center of the current item will be at 100 + 250/2 = 225 on the path; counting backwards, the previous item will be at 100 - 250 * 0.5, and the position where the new elements will appear when scrolling will be at 100 - 250 * 1.5.

-All right, let's change the horizontal ListView into PathView.
+All right, let's change the horizontal ListView into a PathView:

 **Before**: